PReMiuM: An R Package for Profile Regression Mixture Models using Dirichlet Processes: Examples

-\cite{HLR13} introduce the marginal model posterior as a tool to assess convergence for Dirichlet process mixtures.
+The cluster specific parameters cannot be plotted as easily due to label switching and assessing their convergence is not an easy task. \cite{HLR13} introduce the marginal model posterior as a tool to assess convergence for Dirichlet process mixtures.
+We define the marginal partition posterior as $p(\mathbf{Z}|\mathbf{D})$.
+This quantity represents the posterior distribution of the allocations given the data, having marginalised out all the other parameters.

 The marginal model posterior can be computed in \pkg{PReMiuM}.
 The code below computes the marginal model posterior for four different runs of profile regression on the same dataset with different initialisations - different number of initial clusters.
-As it can be seen in Figure \ref{fig:marginalModelPosterior}, plotted using the code below, for the given simulated dataset, all the MCMC runs appear to converge to subsets of the model space with equivalent marginal model posterior.
+As seen in Figure~\ref{fig:marginalModelPosterior}, plotted using the code below, for the given simulated dataset, all the MCMC runs appear to converge to subsets of the model space with equivalent marginal model posterior.
 This does not imply convergence, but it is a useful diagnostic tool as it can highlight a lack of convergence in certain circumstances \citep{HLR13}.
+The marginal model posterior can also be plotted using the function \code{globalParsTrace()}.